Quick markdown reference

 $user = $modx->getObject(modUser::class, ['id' => 5]);

-Markdown supports correct code highlighting for various programming and markup languages.
-You must specify the language after the opening quotes.
-The list of supported languages is quite wide.
+Markdown supports syntax highlighting for many languages.
+Specify the language right after the opening backticks.
+The list of supported languages is large; see this link.

 [[!msProducts?